 - Basic knowledge of Treasure Data.

-First, set your master api key as an environment variable before launch Jupyter.
-The master API KEY can be retrieved from the Console’s profile page.
+Set your master API key as an environment variable before launching Jupyter.
+The master API KEY can be retrieved from the TD Console profile.

 $ export TD_API_KEY="1234/abcde..."

-We’ll use “Jupyter” (formerly known as “IPython notebook”) as a frontend for our analysis project.
-Run “ipython notebook” and your web browser will open:
+We’ll use Jupyter as a frontend for our analysis project.

 (analysis)$ ipython notebook